diogoneves07/bemtvjs/README.md

 Slightly opinionated, minimalistic, lightweight(<img alt="npm bundle size" height='20px' padding="0" src="https://img.shields.io/bundlephobia/minzip/bemtv?style=flat-square">) even with a markup language
-and a CSS-in-JS library **integrated into the template**, fine-grained updates to the real DOM via a template change detection loop loop that allows effortless reactivity.
+and a CSS-in-JS library **integrated into the template**, fine-grained updates to the real DOM via a template change detection loop that allows effortless reactivity.

 Currently, the main objective is to be a tool specialized in the development of **small web applications**,